slavatrofimov/Cortana-Intelligence-Workshop/src/chapters/chapter7.md

 <img src="images/chapter7/PowerBI 3.png" class="img-large"/>

-1. Select the bar chart visual from the visualizations pallette
+1. Click on the bar chart visual from the visualizations pallette
-2. Drag and drop the bar chart visual to the report canvas and expand it to a larger size.
+2. Once the bar chart visual will be placed on the report canvas, expand it to a larger size.
 3. Select DeviceId field from the DeviceTelemetry table
 4. Drag and drop the DeviceId field to the Axis placeholder
 5. Select TempC field from the DeviceTelemetry table